JuliaLang/www.julialang.org/downloads/plotting.md

 [PyPlot](https://github.com/stevengj/PyPlot.jl) uses the Julia PyCall package to call Python's matplotlib directly from Julia with little or no overhead (arrays are passed without making a copy).
-Installation and example usage:
+Make sure that Python and MatPlotlib are correctly installed.
+Installation of PyPlot.jl and example usage are as follows:

 ````
 Pkg.add("PyPlot")